-In 2000, the Agricultural and Processed Food Products Export Development Authority (APEDA) and the Ministry of Agriculture of the Republic of India provided an import proposal for fresh mango fruit (Mangifera indica L.) to Australia.
+In 2000, the Agricultural and Processed Food Products Export Development Authority (APEDA) and India's Ministry of Agriculture provided an import proposal for fresh mango fruit (Mangifera indica L.) to Australia.
 A comprehensive pest list was included with this request.